tracylooloo/SecurityThiefDemo/README.md

 ##### Alexa Skill Three:
 Originally I wanted to make an Alexa controlled LED strip that would be hooked up to my raspberry pi with mosfets controlling each of the three colors.
-But the last step involved changing the routing to enable port forwarding to the pi from the lambda function and alexa cloud service, and Duke OIT had a firewall that prevented this.
-However, in a normal home this should be fine and simultaneously shows that home networks are not as intense as university or corporate networks.
+But the last step involved changing the routing to enable port forwarding to the pi from the lambda function and alexa cloud service, but Duke OIT had a firewall that prevented this.
+However, in a normal home this should be fine, which simultaneously shows that home networks are not as intense as university or corporate networks.
+I am planning to set this up at home over winter break.

 ### Technical Description

-< Explain the "how" of your project.
-What are the hardware components?
-What are the software components?
-How do they interact with each other? >

 < You can also explain the development process here >
 ##### Alexa Skill One: Phone trigger